iholloma/crdh/_essays/v01-13-growing-strong.md

 that saw themselves as serious scholars longed for the establishment of systematic processes for analysis to thwart the proliferation of charlatans and the misinformation they propagated among the uneducated.
-The assumption is that the new group offered a separation from chaos of the political realm.
+The assumption is that the new group offered a separation from the chaos of the political realm.
 Like in an earlier period the world of scientific truth had no place for controversy.
 The politics of citizens and the state became a new expression of the distrust caused by discord between